PrimaveraDeveloper/lithium/dir/common/specs/ns-spec-2.0.md

 - `GetEmailNotification()` - allows retrieving the definition of an email notification.
 - `GetEmailNotificationState()` - allows retrieving the state of an email notification (per receiver).
 - `GetEmailNotificationsState()` - allows retrieving the state of a set of email notifications.
-- `CancelEmailNotification()` - allows canceling an email notification (provided that the worker has not yet processed it).
-- `RetryEmailNotification()` - allows retrying sending an email notification that failed for at least one receiver.

 ## SMS Notifications